 - 1. Hold a burning a match 1⁄2 inch from the burner head keeping your hand as far horizontally away from the burner as possible. - 2.
-Push and turn burner control knob to HI/ lighting position.
+Push and turn burner control knob to the high position, as indicated by the large flame symbol ().
 As soon as the burner flame lights move your hand away.
 With your other hand, keep holding the knob pressed for a few seconds so that the burner safety device can 'sense' the heat of the flame. - 3.
 Make sure that the flames are under the pans (Fig. 2.13).
 Using a lid will help the contents boil more quickly. - 4.
 Turn burner control knob to OFF position when finished.

-Glide Out Broiler SystemTM

-▲ NEVER operate the broiler with the door closed.

-- 1. Open the door and pull the broiler pan carriage forward using the handle (Fig. 2.14). - 2.
-The broiler has two elements that allow either the whole area of the pan to be heated or just the right-hand half. - 3.
-Adjust the heat to suit by turning the knob.
-To heat the whole broiler, turn the knob clockwise (Fig. 2.15). - 4.
-To heat the right-hand half, turn the knob counterclockwise.
-The neon indicator light by the broiler control will come on. - 5.
+Glide out broiler systemTM

+- When the trivet has been removed from the broiler pan, please ensure that the broiler pan and cradle are fully returned into the broiler chamber.
+The broiler door MUST remain open. - 1.
 For best results, slide the carriage back into the broiler chamber and preheat the appropriate part(s) of the broiler for two minutes.
-The broiler trivet can be removed and the food placed on it while you are waiting for the broiler to preheat.

-DO NOT leave the broiler oven door open for more than a few moments, otherwise the knobs may become hot.
+The broiler trivet can be removed and the food placed on it while you are waiting for the broiler to preheat. - 2.
+DO NOT leave the broiler oven door open for more than a few moments without the broiler pan underneath it , otherwise the knobs may become hot. - 3.
 Preheat the broiler chamber prior to placing the food on the trivet.
 Once the trivet is placed back into the broiler pan, place the broiler pan back into the broiler carriage.
-Slide the carriage back into the broiler chamber.

-Accessible parts may be hot when the broiler is in use.
+Slide the carriage back into the broiler chamber. - Accessible parts may be hot when the broiler is in use.
 Young children should be kept away.

-The broiler pan trivet can be set to four different heights by a combination of turning it back to front and turning it upside down (Fig. 2.16).